aws/aws-cdk/docs/src/environments.rst

   - You can set these defaults manually, but we recommend you use ``aws configure``, as described in the :doc:`getting-started` topic.

-We recommend you use the default environment for development stacks, and explicitly specify accounts and Regions for production stacks.
+We recommend that you use the default environment for development stacks, and explicitly specify accounts and Regions for production stacks.

 .. note::